💬

 The Benefits of Fixed Resistance (Traditional and Plate Loaded):

-Some coaches/trainers stay away from these thinking that ‘it’s too simple’ or even ‘I’m not needed’, due to the ease of use and minimal technical coaching required compared to the impressive, more technically advanced, barbell work you can do.
+Some coaches/trainers stay away from these thinking that the machines are 'too simple' or even thinking that they make their jobs redundant.
+This is due to the ease of use and minimal technical coaching required compared to the impressive, more technically advanced, barbell work you can do.
 However, sometimes these machines are perfect for the goal that individual wants to achieve.
-Coaches need to be willing to overcome their ego and programme them in where appropriate.
+The best coaches are willing to programme them in where appropriate.

 Easy to Use

-Unlike a barbell, the instructions for each machine are on the machine itself, indicating how to set up, move, and what muscles are involved.
+Unlike a barbell, the instructions for each machine tend to be on the machine itself.
+They indicate how to set up, move, and what muscles are involved.

 This may seem like a simple benefit to those more advanced users, however, for someone who has never done any form of resistance training, this can help them out hugely and take away the fear of looking silly.